azimanabdullah/covid19-public/CONTRIB.md

 2) Population age group of MySejahtera check-ins, specified on by-state level
 3) Check-in locations categorized (e.g. supermarkets, hospitals) by state

+### Demography
+1) Population with age group for all district and state in Malaysia.